 baby basil leaves

-Heat the olive oil in a wide, deep sided pan.
+Heat the olive oil in a wide-based pan.
 Season the chicken with salt and freshly cracked black pepper.
-Cook for around 4 minutes, turn over and cook for several more minutes.
+Brown the chicken on both sides, about 4 minutes each side.
 Add the lemon zest, juice, chilli and basil pesto.
 Turn to coat the chicken in the pesto.
-Stir in the cream and half of the parmesan cheese.
+Add the cream and half of the parmesan cheese.
 Simmer for about 4 minutes until the sauce is slightly reduced and thickened.

-Cook the pasta in plenty of well salted, boiling water.
+Cook the pasta in plenty of well-salted, boiling water.
 Before draining the pasta, reserve 1/2 cup of the cooking water.
 Drain the cooked pasta and tip into the sauce.
 Add a little of the reserved pasta water to thin the sauce down if necessary.
-Turn the pasta out into a heated serving bowl and finish with the toasted pine nuts, parmesan and basil leaves.
-Serve immediately.
+Serve with toasted pine nuts, parmesan and basil leaves.